badu/badu.github.io/_content/about.md

 my name is Bogdan and I am a Go language enthusiast.
 In case you want to skip to Go language skills, click [here](#golang).

-I've started to program computers in 1991.
+I started to program computers in 1991.

 I was an entrepreneur.
 I've been a mentor.

-Proven leader and project manager, providing technical oversight for small teams of software developers.
+A proven leader and project manager, providing technical oversight for small teams of software developers.

-I've driven architecture decisions and lead projects from concept through the release process.
+I've driven architecture decisions and led projects from concept through the release process.

-I learn quickly, care about detail, and love computers, physics and mathematics.
+I learn quickly, care about detail, and love computers, physics, and mathematics.

 #### Contact information